Committees have been established to assist the Board in discharging its responsibilities effectively and efficiently.

 Prior to appointment, each Director is provided with a letter of appointment which includes information including a copy of the company’s constitution and of relevant policies.
 Additionally, the expectations of the Board in respect to a proposed appointee to the Board and the workings of the Board and its committees are conveyed in interviews with the Chairman and induction procedures and include access to appropriate executives in relation to details of the business of the company.

 The Chairman of the Board is the Chairman of the Nomination Committee.
 The current members of the Nomination Committee are Mr K Spence (Chair), Mr P Hearl, Ms Y Allen and Mr H Goh.

 The People, Remuneration & Culture Committee is responsible for reviewing and reporting to the Board on the remuneration policies and practices of the company including: the compensation arrangements for the CEO and senior management; the company’s superannuation arrangements; employee share and option plans; executive and senior management performance review, succession planning, fees for non-executive Directors (within the aggregate amount approved by shareholders), the company’s people and culture strategies and initiatives, measurable objectives for achieving gender diversity and an annual assessment of those objectives and progress towards achieving them, and remuneration analysed by gender.

 The role of the People, Remuneration & Culture Committee is documented in a charter, approved by the Board, which can be viewed at the link below.
 The charter prescribes that the committee must consist of at least three non-executive Directors.
 The committee has access to independent advice and comparative studies on the appropriateness of remuneration arrangements.

-The current members of the People, Remuneration & Culture Committee are Ms Y Allen (Chair), Mr P Hearl, Dr V Guthrie and Mr Y Guan.
+The current members of the People, Remuneration & Culture Committee are Ms Y Allen (Chair), Mr P Hearl and Dr V Guthrie.

 Environment, Health, Safety and Sustainability Committee